windwp/kysely-zod-sqlite/README.md

     .execute();
 ```
 ## Driver
-you can change the driver for different enviroment by inject a different driver when you setup
+you can change the driver for different enviroment by inject a different driver on setup
 ### Local enviroment and unit test
 ```typescript
 const api = new TestApi({